Seeds of health: Lifelong eating habits planted as children

 Nadeau believes even small children can help in the kitchen with supervision.
 She often puts her 10- and 12-year-old to work peeling potatoes or cutting vegetables.
 They also can analyze a food label for sugar and fat content.

 The family keeps a small garden and also helps with The Share Garden at Stable Days Youth Ranch outside East Grand Forks.
-The community garden funded by the United Way brings together many people to work and enjoy the harvest.
+The community garden brings together many people to work and enjoy the harvest.

 Families also pick a favorite pantry to share the bounty.